rossacheson/sistema-cid/README.md

 ### Infrastructure

-The `infra/` directory allows you to logically split the infrastructure of your app into separate files.
-This can be helpful as your app grows.
+The `infra/` directory contains several files which describe the cloud infrastructure of the application.

-In the template, we have an `api.ts`, and `storage.ts`.
-These export the created resources.
-And are imported in the `sst.config.ts`.

----

-Join the SST community over on [Discord](https://discord.gg/sst) and follow us on [Twitter](https://twitter.com/SST_dev).